In this MariaDB tutorial, we will learn how to install MariaDB on Linux, Windows, and Ubuntu. Windows, Linux, and Ubuntu.

 The status will be running and active.

-To check the MariaDB version that is installed, you can execute the below statement.
+To check the installed MariaDB version, you can execute the statement below.

 mysql -V

-The output of the statement will be the MariaDB version installed and it is the confirmation that we have installed MariaDB successfully on Ubuntu.
+The output of the statement will be the MariaDB version installed, which confirms that we have installed MariaDB successfully on Ubuntu.

 Install MariaDB using MariaDB Repository

-MariaDB repositories have the latest MariaDB version.
-Before initiating the process of installation, we must have a look at the MariaDB official website and verify the latest MariaDB version.
+MariaDB repositories have the latest version.
+Before initiating the installation process, we must check the MariaDB official website and verify the latest version.

 To start the installation of MariaDB in Ubuntu using the MariaDB repository, follow the steps provided below:

-Step I – In this step, you need to run the below command for adding the GPG key of MariaDB with Ubuntu.
+1. In this step, you need to run the below command to add the GPG key of MariaDB with Ubuntu.

 sudo apt-key adv --recv-keys --keyserver hkp://keyserver.ubuntu.com:80 0xF1656F24C74CD1D8